IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 make kingfisher look sus - for the drama! to involve her more

 Owl: the mastermind (stats- essential npcs priest?)
-- if owl asks the PCs to help investigate, why?
+- if owl asks the PCs to help investigate, why? she knows someone took out Leanna, and wants to bait them (how would she know is PCs)
 - how to expose that she's actually serving Gilead
 - Alibi: praying at the temple. corroborated by other priests, templegoers
 Raven: parallel investigating